Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Institute of Science.md

 How pupils become eligible for graduation is rather complicated due to the diverse nature of this society.
 In general they become graduates as soon as they either become [[The Ministry of Community#Levels of Maturity|Adults]], or complete all classes of all their chosen subjects.
 - **Adults**: Adults may choose to graduate right away, or at any time after, until they are **Mature**.
 As soon as they matured fully, they have to graduate at the end of the current quarter, at which point their progress will be locked in.
 - **Completed Classes**: Pupils actually have a fair chance to complete necessary classes in time, since they only need to complete 1 subject in each category, no matter which.
+Since most pupils have their last day of school ever in MID school, the graduation celebration is something the pupils can cut loose for one day.
+Similar to the German "Abistreich" the pupils disturb the lessons all over the school, kidnap the head teacher, and publicly make fun of the entire staff.
 ### AD(vanced) School
 	German: Extraschule
 This school is mandatory only for citizens that haven't reached the [[The Ministry of Community#Levels of Maturity|Adults]] stage, yet.
 It expands on and deepens the teachings of [[#Mid(dle) School|Mid School]] further, which is considered completely optional.
 That is why pupils have complete freedom with which subjects they choose to continue.
 They might even choose not to continue at all and become **Junior Teachers** instead.
 - Schooling on this level still remains free for pupils that haven't fully matured.
 Anyone else, will have to start paying for classes, though.
 - Schools offering the **Advanced Level** are all primarily [[#Mid(dle) School|Mid School]]s.
 Not all **Mid Schools** offer the **Advanced Level**, but there are no schools for the **Advanced Level** only.
 - This is also the first level were pupils from all over the country may attend.
 Pupils from the previous levels may only visit schools in their home settlements.
+The graduation celebration on this level is a formal dance, not unlike the American Prom, where pupils dress up, meet at a venue, and dance through the night.
 ##### AD Subjects
 Besides offering a few more classes for all [[#Mid Subjects|Mid School Subjects]], a school dependent selection of **Advanced Subjects** may be offered as well.
 While school still stayed rather general up to this point, these subjects are already rather specialized and might go deeper into the matter.
 Here are some examples: